-The curriculum is kept under constant review by the Director of Studies and the Faculty Committee, providing flexibility and the possibility for innovation that is necessary to both maintain the highest standards and to benefit each student to the full.
+The curriculum is kept under constant review by the Deputy Head (Academic) and the Faculty Committee, providing flexibility and the possibility for innovation that is necessary to both maintain the highest standards and to benefit each student to the full.
 A balance is maintained between the needs of the individual student and the demands of society, universities, industry, business, and the professions.

-Academic progress is closely monitored and each individual student’s efforts and achievements are graded and discussed on a four-weekly basis by the entire staff.
+Academic progress is closely monitored and each individual student’s efforts and achievements are graded and discussed every half-term by the entire staff.
 There is a firm belief within the college that ‘expectation is everything’ and the best is expected from every student.
 Wherever possible subjects are set – allowing students of similar ability to proceed at their optimal pace.